Azure-Samples/iot-edge-opc-plc/README.md

 ### Quickstart

-A docker container of the component is hosted in the Microsoft Container Registry and can be pulled by:
+A Docker container of the component is hosted in the Microsoft Container Registry and can be pulled by:
 ~~~
 docker pull mcr.microsoft.com/iotedge/opc-plc
 ~~~